sayfamily/dblimpact-twitter/README.md

 Usage
 -----
-Using TwitterApp requires you to [register an app with Twitter](http://dev.twitter.com/apps) to obtain OAuth credentials.
+Using dblimpact-twitter requires you to [register an app with Twitter](http://dev.twitter.com/apps) to obtain OAuth credentials.
 Once you obtain credentials, substitute your consumer key and secret into the command below.